UtrechtUniversity/animal-sounds/README.md

 - Jelle Treep (h.j.treep@uu.nl)

 ### Dataset description
-The dataset for this project contains recordings in `.wav` format at 1 minute length and at a sample rate of 48000 samples/second.
+The audio dataset collected in tropical forests of the Congo Basinand, and Semi-natural Chimanze enclosures in Cameroon.
 The recordings are taken at three locations:
-- Chimpanze sanctuary
+- Chimpanze sanctuary - Congo
-- Natural forest
+- Natural forest - Congo
-- Semi-natural Chimanze enclosures
+- Semi-natural Chimanze enclosures - Cameron

+In a data augmentation process we also generated synthetic data from Congo dataset.
 The Chimpanze sanctuary and Natural forest are used for training and optimizing the classifiers.
 The Semi-natural Chimpanze recordings are used as an independent evaulation of the classifiers.

 |Dataset| # Chimpanze samples | # Background samples |
 | --- | --- | --- |
 | Sanctuary | 17.921 | 74.163 |
 | Synthetic | 68.757 | 97.149 |

+The dataset for this project contains recordings in `.wav` format at 1 minute length and at a sample rate of 48000 samples/second.

 ### Preprocessing
 The datasets are labeled into 2 classes (Chimpanze & background) using [Raven Pro](https://ravensoundsoftware.com/software/) annotation software, and extracted from the original recordings.
 Find scripts [here](./bioacoustics/1_wav_processing/raven_to_wav).